 Image by *Christopher*’s ➚ available under a Creative Commons license ➚

 Tibetans form the dominant ethnic group, with a minority of Han people who live in the main towns.
 The forced settlement of Han people in Lhasa has given the city a Chinese feel; however tensions between the Tibetan and Han peoples continue to produce unrest at times.
 There are continued protests by monks, sometimes committing suicide by self-immolation ➚.

 Tibet remains a poorly developed, desolate province compared to the rest of China.
 It has the feel of a different country.
 Yak herding is the key agricultural activity of Tibetans, but only in the southern valleys.
-Very little grows over much of the central and northern regions due to lack of rain and the extreme altitude and cold.
+Very little grows over much of the central and northern regions due to lack of rain and the extreme altitude and cold, it is dotted with large brackish lakes.
 Some barley is grown in the warmer valleys.
 It is very cold in winter and cool in summer with very limited rainfall which falls only in the southernmost area.

 City populations for 2012, Province statistics National Bureau of Statistics 2014